Eremeir/csci480/README.md

-# csci480
+# csci480 Introduction to Operating Systems
-csci480 Operating Systems
+Classwork from assignments in C and C++.